rodrigo-sobral/Assignment_2021_BD/README.md

-# DataBases Assignment 2021
-___

 # *Lights, Camera, Auction* :clapper:

-***Lights, Camera, Auction*** is the name of our API, which pretends to manage an action ecosystem where people create an account, create an auction, and sell their goods to someone who's interested in them.
+***Lights, Camera, Auction*** is the name of our API, which pretends to manage an auction's ecosystem where people create an account, create their auctions, and sell their goods to someone who's interested in them.

 ___